 Pickleball Canada is committed to creating an inclusive and diverse Board.
 All qualified applicants will receive consideration without regard to race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status or disability.

-Pickleball Canada is seeking volunteers to serve on its Board of Directors for terms beginning May 31, 2022.
+Pickleball Canada is seeking volunteers to serve on its Board of Directors for terms beginning June 28, 2023.

 For the upcoming year there will be eight (8) positions up for election at the Pickleball Canada Annual General Meeting.
 These positions include:

 Pickleball Canada is pleased to announce that registration has opened for the 2023 Pickleball Canada Central Regional Championship.
 Central Regionals will be held from July 13th to 16th in Kingston, Ontario.
 The location of Central Regionals alternates each year between Quebec and Ontario.

 Competition categories include men’s and women’s singles, men’s and women’s doubles, and mixed doubles.
 Events will take place at two venues – the Kingston Pickleball Club, and the nearby Invista Centre.
 As a Pickleball Canada sanctioned tournament, current international rules will be in effect, and interested players must be members of Pickleball Canada at time of registration.

 Peter Milovanovic, Pickleball Canada President, said “I am very pleased to see the launch of registration for our Central Regional Championship.
 Scheduled during Kingston’s peak tourist season, the tournament should be a joyful celebration of pickleball and summer for locals and travellers alike.”